 Camping Under the Stars

-Camping in Monument Valley in favorable weather conditions can be an exquisite experience.
-If you’re a hiker and backpacker at heart (Like me) then sleeping on the ground here within sight of the Mittens may be just the thing for you.
+Camping here in favorable weather conditions can be an exquisite experience.
+If you’re a hiker and backpacker at heart (Like me) then sleeping on the ground within sight of the Mittens may be just the thing for you.